 Contribution to the development of graduate attributes

-Given tourism's potential to generate significant environmental impacts, sustainability is a strong theme in contemporary tourism management.
-This subject examines the concept of sustainability as it applies to tourism and examines both the issues that underlie it and various policy and management practices that can be used to pursue it.
+Sustainability is a strong theme in contemporary tourism management.
+This subject engages students in the practical application of existing theories of sustainable tourism and examines both the issues which underlie it and various policy and management practices which can be used to pursue it.
 Issues are discussed which are relevant to the management and development of tourist destinations as well as individual enterprises and the environmental and cultural resources that provide the attraction base for tourism, such as national parks and heritage sites.
 The theoretical knowledge and its application will be illustrated through a variety of case studies from around the world.

 Teaching and learning strategies